2.2.7 Provisions and Contingent liabilities

 9. Net profit ratio: Profit After Tax over Revenue from operations

-10. Return on Capital employed: Profit Before Interest & Tax over Capital employed (Capital employed includes total share holders equity, borrowings, short term and long term lease liabilities)
+10. Return on Capital employed: Profit Before Interest & Tax over Capital employed (Capital employed includes total equity, borrowings and lease liabilities)

 11. Return on investment: Interest income on fixed deposit with banks Mutual fund investment gain over average investments (investments includes investments in mutual funds, margin money and other bank deposits)